scalablecory/aether/builds/a.md

 # Build A

-This build uses the Qwiic (I<sup>2</sup>C system) to be very easy to piece together.
+This build uses the [Qwiic](https://www.sparkfun.com/qwiic) I<sup>2</sup>C wiring system to be very easy to piece together.
 Parts are chosen to be plug and play, with no soldering required.

 **Note: this build is a work in progress**